Wire-Network/wire-docs/docs/getting-started/create-development-accounts.md

 An **account** on the blockchain holds a set of authorizations and serves to identify a sender or recipient.
 Its flexible authorization framework allows ownership by individuals or groups ,depending on the configured permissions.
 An account is required to send or receive a valid transaction on the blockchain.

-In this practical tutorial series, we utilize two user accounts, `bob` and `alice`, along with the default eosio account for configuration purposes.
+In this practical tutorial series, we utilize two user accounts, `bob` and `alice`, along with the default sysio account for configuration purposes.
 Additional accounts are also created for various contracts in the future articles.

 <!-- # Create accounts -->